DomosHaidou/coderoncode/_drafts/articles/cloud-vs-bare-metal-which-one-is-right-for-your-magento-store.markdown

 ---
 layout: post
-title: Cloud vs Bare-metal: Which One Is Right for Your Magento Store
+title: "Cloud vs Bare-metal: Which One Is Right for Your Magento Store"
 published: true
 type: post